Yellow Rat Snake

 Us humans tend to persecute yellow rat snakes like we do other snakes, out of fear and ignorance.
 Yellow rat snakes are not aggressive, and would much rather avoid confrontation than seek it.
 If frightened, they will freeze or slither away.
 A second line of defense: emitting a foul-smelling scent.
 Striking out at predators is a last resort.
 It is no threat to humans.

-Up north, yellow rat snakes spend winter by "brumating" in a suitable place will have ample southern exposure.
+Up north, yellow rat snakes spend winter by "brumating" in a suitable place with ample southern exposure.
 Brumation is similar to hibernation, but the snakes wake up from time to time to perform necessary functions, like getting water.
 They also will congregate with other snakes, emerging in the spring — earlier down south, later up north.

 Breeding season is usually April into July; five weeks after mating, females will deposit between five and 27 eggs usually in hollow logs, which is the extent of motherly care.
 The eggs will hatch after two months, late summer into fall.
 The hatchlings are about a foot long or more.
 Like many other reptiles, temperatures during incubation determine the sex of the hatchlings, warmer means males, cooler females.
 The life span of a yellow rat snake can reach 20 years.